emarcey/cicerone/glossary/styles.md

 		* no wood aging
 		* matures at warm temperatures in stainless steel, develops considerable acididty
 			* prevents oxygen exposure -> no acetobacter notes
-	* difference from Flanders Red:
+	* difference from Flanders Red
 		* no acetobacter
 		* no barnyard Brett character
 		* different color